-The Intel® Learning Series is based on ethnographic research in real classrooms around the world and collaboration with education experts.
+Intel® Education Solutions are based on ethnographic research in real classrooms around the world, as well as collaboration with education experts.
 Intel’s team of ethnographic researchers conducts multiyear classroom studies.
-Intel also collaborates with academics at universities worldwide.
-This research informs the design and development of Intel Learning Series products.
+This research informs the design and development of Intel Education Solutions products.

 Intel® Education Tablets and Intel® classmate PCs are designed for a 21st century learning experience.
 They feature student-friendly rugged designs, tools to foster learning through exploration and content creation, and enhanced security to protect and manage devices.
 In addition, Intel Education reference designs feature a software suite based on educational and technical evaluations.

 Intel works with government leaders, non-governmental organizations (NGOs), global alliances, public/private partnerships, and solution providers to develop and promote research-based approaches to education transformation, including:

 Intel® Education product and technical experts are available to provide you guidance for your organization’s implementation plans.
 Ask an expert >

 Research shows the successes and challenges of Argentina’s nationwide 1:1 eLearning program.

 Research highlights key findings from Portugal’s ambitious 1:1 eLearning initiative.

 Research reveals the successes and challenges of 1:1 eLearning in Kocaeli, Turkey.